-Huaran (A Model Woman, 1878), major upheavals in theatre originated in plays represented in this chapter are in Tagalog.
+Huaran (A Model Woman, 1878), major upheavals in theatre originated in Manila--the cultural center of the Philippines--where Tagalog was the vernacular spoken.
+Thus, except for the plays of Catalino Palisoc (in Pangasinan) and of Juan Crisostomo Soto (in Pampango), all the plays represented in this chapter are in Tagalog.
 The vernacular plays analyzed in this study, therefore, do not constitute the widest possible geographical and linguistic representation.
-Such representation, however, is unnecessary for the purposes of this dissertation, since the beginnings of modern Filipino drama occurred in and around Manila.
+Such representation, however, is unnecessary for the purposes of this study, since the beginnings of modern Filipino drama occurred in and around Manila.